She Taught ME How to Teach

 That's when I got lucky.
 I began by working as an assistant to a much more experienced teacher.
 She had more students than she could possibly teach and I had exactly one I'd gotten on my own.
 At the time I thought, stupidly, that I was doing her a favor by bringing the prestige of my brilliance to her little studio.
 I couldn't have been more mistaken.

 It was she who did me the favor.
 She taught me how to teach.
 She taught me how to run a business.
-She taught me how to deal with a tricky parent.
+She taught me how to deal with tricky piano parents.
 She showed me that teaching children can be rewarding - both financially and emotionally.
 She taught me that using a piano method could make my life easier and my teaching more organized.

-I remember one day she was having a particularly rough day.
-I offered to teach her afternoon students for her.
+I remember one day she was having a particularly rough day so I offered to teach her afternoon students for her.

 "Oh NO!" she replied.
 "Those kids are going to make me feel so much better!"

 I think of her every time I'm having a rough day and remember how much better I'll feel after teaching.

 I love this picture of her chatting with the famous composer, Jake Heggie, at a party.

 I eventually moved from my studio apartment into a house with a big deck that I soon covered with pots of blooming flowers.
 I stopped teaching in her studio because I had plenty of my own students.
 I started to create a world of music in my own studio.
 I built fires in the fireplace on rainy afternoons to make my studio so comfy that people didn't want to leave.
 (I still do that.)